Gassandrid/ewan.my/content/Thoughts/tDCS and the Steerable Manifold.md

 ---

-practically: this doesn't require building anything that doesn't exist. tDCS devices exist and are cheap ( i myself bought the [[NeuroMyst Pro Plus]] ), the electrode protocol is simple (P3 active, contralateral supraorbital reference, 1 mA, 25 min), and the behavioral task from [[@hauserEnhancingPerformanceNumerical2013]] (double-digit subtraction with RT measurement) is maybe 50 lines of PsychoPy. what i have already: [[BrainAccess HALO]] for EEG, [[Tobii ET5]] for attention, [[ActivityWatch]] for baseline context. the infrastructure for the measurement side is mostly there. what's missing is the stimulation hardware and a few weeks of sessions.
+practically: this doesn't require building anything that doesn't exist. tDCS devices exist and are cheap ( i myself bought the [[NeuroMyst Pro Plus]] ), the electrode protocol is simple (P3 active, contralateral supraorbital reference, 1 mA, 25 min), and the behavioral task from [[@hauserEnhancingPerformanceNumerical2013]] (double-digit subtraction with RT measurement) is maybe 50 lines of PsychoPy. what i have already: [[BrainAccess HALO]] for EEG, [[Tobii Eye Tracker 5]] for attention, [[ActivityWatch]] for baseline context. the infrastructure for the measurement side is mostly there. what's missing is the stimulation hardware and a few weeks of sessions.

 the n=1 experiment design: 5-min baseline EEG recording before each session, extract alpha power at P3/P4 and peak theta frequency, run one stimulation session (parameter set selected by the BO acquisition function), run the behavioral task, record the outcome. after 5-6 sessions the GP has enough to start making useful predictions. after 20 you have a personalized response surface that's more informative about your own cognition than any published paper is about you specifically. and because the sessions generate EEG data under controlled perturbation, they're also input to [[Isomorph]] as labeled perturbation experiments for manifold geometry probing.